mhausenblas/ref.otel.help/how-to/logs-collection/README.md

 ## Kudos and References

-Kudos go out to Severin and @hossko
+Kudos go out to [Severin Neumann][svrnm] and [Houssam Chehab][hossko] who both were very patient with me and pivotal concerning making Yoda level work, I owe you!

-To get started with OTel log collection (especially with Python), check out:
+If you want to dive deeper into topic of OTel log collection (especially with Python), check out the following resources:

 * [OpenTelemetry Logging][otel-log-spec]
 * [OpenTelemetry Python][otel-python-repo] (GitHub)